IvanGao1024/D2Q9FluidSimulation/README.md

-# D2Q9FluidSimulation

-Based on lattice Boltzmann Methods.

-Progress:
+# D2Q9 Fluid Simulation Study Project

+## Overview

+This is a study project focused on simulating fluid dynamics using lattice Boltzmann methods.
+It utilizes OpenCL for parallel computation and includes tests using Google Test (gtest).

+## Goals and Progress

+### Completed

-- Diffusion (Finished)
+- Diffusion

-- Advection - Diffusion (In progress)
+- Advection - Diffusion

+### In Progress

+- BounceBackBoundary

+- OpenBoundary

-- Non-Isothermal Incompressible Fluid Flow (In progress)
+- Non-Isothermal Incompressible Fluid Flow

-Requirement:

-- QT6.5, OpenCL, OpenMP, C++17.

-Some result:
+## Technical Requirements

+- C++17
+- QT 6.5
+- OpenCL
+- OpenMP

+## Sample Results

 ![Example-3.5.2](resources/Example-3.5.2_fps50.gif)

 ![Example-3.10.1](resources/Example-3.10.1_fps50.gif)

 ![Example-4.5.2](resources/Example-4.5.2_fps50.gif)

+## Notes

+This project is for study purposes and is not intended for external use or contributions.